CashScript/cashscript/website/docs/guides/syntax-highlighting.md

 ```

 ## Others
-If your editor is not mentioned above, the steps arelikely very similar.
+If your editor is not mentioned above, the steps are likely very similar.
 Try to find a Solidity syntax highlighting plugin for your editor of choice and find a method to associate `.cash` files with this Solidity highlighting.